 If you are in Glenelg, this self-guided one-hour-long walking tour is across flat and level ground, grassed areas, footpaths, and side streets.
 You don't have to be an athlete or a mountain goat to enjoy seeing these lovely buildings in person.

-Enter your first name and email address then click on "Request the Guide" for instructions on how to access this tour.
-You will also receive a weekly email full of great Australian built heritage content from which you can unsubscribe at any time.
+Enter your first name and email address, answer a very easy question, then click on "Request the Guide" for instructions on how to access this tour.

 Thank you!
 I'll send instructions on how to access "Mansions of Glenelg" to your email address.
 While you're waiting, click on Historic Glenelg in the menu above for a preview.